Lung Cancer

 • PET

-Also, in most cases, endoscopic studies are necessary to take a tissue sample and determine the type of tumor to be treated, as well as the prognosis and most appropriate treatments.
+In most cases, endoscopic studies are necessary to take a tissue sample to determine the type of tumour.

 • Bronchoscopy